-When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness for individuals with disabilities, disability as diversity in the workplace, employer branding, social media, and collaborative community based partnerships.
+When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer and self branding, social networking, social recruiting, and collaborative community based partnerships.

 In 2008, I made what I thought was a hard fast decision to ditch suits and bureaucracy for good - and devote the rest of my working days to more grassroots community based efforts in the not for profit arena.
 However, after two jobs that crashed and burned due to funding, the economy, lack of vision, and mismanagement, in 2017 I decided to stop living in the nightmare of wondering if payroll would be met and hoping the doors would stay open.
 I returned to human capital management for private for profit business.
 For a few years I took solace in being able to wear jeans to work and then resigned and decided to expand my consulting side hustle into a full-fledged flexible venture that works for me.